VictorSuarezL/imaggar/README.md

 # imaggar

 R client for accessing IMAGGA’s REST API.
+Do you want to know how to access IMAGGA API from R?
+Here is your package. `imaggar` is an easygoing and tidy friendly package.

 ## Installation